What is Hydrotherapy

-Hydrotherapy is a treatment that uses the properties of water to rehabilitate and improve an animal’s function in a heated, sanitized pool.
-Dogs that are suffering from a medical condition or have had surgery benefit greatly from Hydrotherapy.
+Hydrotherapy is a treatment that uses the properties of water to rehabilitate and improve an animal’s function in a heated, sanitised pool.
+Dogs that are suffering from a medical condition or have had surgery or an injury can benefit greatly from Hydrotherapy.

 The Hydrotherapy pool allows the animal to exercise in a non weight bearing environment which relieves pressure on joints, reducing pain and encouraging movement.
 In the aquatic treadmill the water height can be adjusted to precisely control the amount of weight bearing as the animal strengthens or recovers.